sipcapture/heplify/README.md

 <img src="https://user-images.githubusercontent.com/20154956/33374900-42c9253a-d508-11e7-8a9e-ea73a515a514.png">
 heplify is captagents little brother, optimized for speed and simplicity.
-It's a single binary which you can run on Windows or Linux to capture packets and send them to Homer.
+It's a single binary which you can run on Linux or Windows to capture IPv4 or IPv6 packets and send them to Homer.
 Heplify is able to send SIP, correlated RTCP, RTCPXR and very basic DNS, LOG or TLS handshakes into homer.
 It's able to handle fragmented and duplicate packets out of the box.